 - How will I ensure that I am not duplicating another person’s work?

 - Do I have enough experience to say I am already thoroughly familiar with the subject?

-Now, how will you go about this quandary?
-If you are asking some of these questions, this just means that you are not yet well-informed about your subject of inquiry.
-This situation requires more readings or a thorough review of literature.
+Now, how will you go about this difficulty?
+If you are asking some of these questions, this means that you are not yet well-informed about your subject of inquiry.
+This situation requires more readings or a thorough review of the literature.

 Thus, it makes sense that many veteran researchers prefer or opt to write the introduction later, after a thorough review of the literature.
 Some researchers even defer writing the introduction at the end of the study.